 When we analyzed the truck’s black box, we discovered that the driver hadn’t even applied his brakes—he hit Keith at full speed.
 We also hired an accident reconstructionist, who was shocked that Keith survived based on the analysis of the police photos, skid marks, and other evidence at the scene.

 Our evidence proved conclusively that the at-fault driver was distracted at the time of the accident and fully responsible for Keith’s damages.
 We were able to settle for the maximum amount allowed under the applicable insurance policies.
 Keith incurred over $1 million in medical bills, but the settlement he received eliminated his medical debt.

 CLIENT STORY: Veteran Gets Policy Limits Settlement After a Catastrophic Crash

 What Is Distracted Driving?

 According to the National Highway Traffic Safety Administration (NHTSA), “any activity that diverts attention from driving” is considered a possible cause of distracted driving.
-More than 2,800 drivers were killed in distracted driving accidents in 2018, according to the most recent official NHTSA statistics—and this is almost certainly a significant undercount.
+More than 3,100 drivers were killed in distracted driving accidents in 2020, according to the most recent official NHTSA statistics—and this is almost certainly a significant undercount.

 Many different activities can contribute to distracted driving, including: